AustinListerud/277FinalApp/index.md

 ## Bumper Tennis

-A Pong clone where surprises lurk the more points you score!
+A Pong clone where surprises lurk as you score more points